Definition of ITIL Service Design

 - It helps customers to choose services based on their needs.

 - It helps IT personnel to assume what kind of technical services they should provide to support business services.

-This important design process emphasizes on business requirement and then defines, negotiate and agree upon the IT services target.
+This important design process emphasizes business requirements and then defines, negotiates, and agrees upon the IT services target.
 The purpose of negotiation is to control and monitor the Service Level Agreement (SLA) with precise measures to provide better quality service or product.
 The services are regularly checked to measure whether it meets up the expectation level.
 It also authorizes the accuracy of Operational Level Agreements (OLA).
-The main mission of service level management is to ensure effective communication within the service provider and business.
+The main mission of service level management is to ensure effective communication between the service provider and business.
 That is why service level management should meet customers face-to-face on a regular basis.

-- To manage the availability of requirements in association with customer’s demand.
+- To manage the availability of requirements in association with customer’s demands.

 - To ascertain and monitor the availability of services.